xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 [^ln-uni]: The Unicode Consortium. *The Unicode Standard: Worldwide Character Encoding*, Version 1.0, Volume 1.
 Reading, Mass.: Addison-Wesley, 1990.

-[^ln-lacan]: The evanescent absence of life that Lacan mentions as "the sign about which Robinson Crusoe would make no mistake" [@lacan_seminar_1997, 167].
+[^ln-lacan]: The evanescent absence of life that Lacan mentions as "the sign about which Robinson Crusoe would make no mistake."
+See Lacan, Jacques.
+The Seminar of Jacques Lacan: The Psychoses, 1955-1956.
+W. W. Norton & Company, 1997.

 [^ln-kt]: Kittler, Friedrich A., Geoffrey Winthrop-Young, and Michael.
 Wutz.
 Gramophone, film, typewriter.
 Stanford, Calif.: Stanford University Press, 1999.